FDio/vpp/docs/developer/corearchitecture/vnet.rst

 ------------------------------

-The “classify filter pcap \| \| trace” debug CLI command constructs an arbitrary set of packet classifier tables for use with “pcap rx \| tx \|
+The “classify filter pcap \| \| trace” debug CLI command constructs an arbitrary set of packet classifier tables for use with “pcap trace rx \|
-drop trace,” and with the vpp packet tracer on a per-interface or system-wide basis.
+tx \| drop,” and with the vpp packet tracer on a per-interface or system-wide basis.

 Packets which match a rule in the classifier table chain will be traced.